Posts Tagged ‘website’

 1. get a domain name – I suggest doing this even if you don’t add a website for some time.
 Keep the name for your use and you can use it as an email address even if there is no functioning website yet

 2. get a web host – this means you are paying someone for some space on the internet.
 There are many hosting packages available, covering various features and a huge price range – it is feasible to get hosting for under $100 a year so look around.
-We’ll cover hosting options later in this series.
+We’ll cover hosting options later in this series, but I strongly recommend my host, Digital Pacific.

 3. get some information online – you can start with a very simple one-page site that explains who you are and how you cane contacted.
 You may be happy with that in the medium term, too, but it certainly gets you online while a full site is being developed.